 Students majoring in linguistics and language studies may want to consider studying abroad in the course of their degree program.
 For language studies students especially, study abroad is strongly encouraged, though not required.

-Several EAP programs (including those in the southern hemisphere) begin the academic year in January or February and continue until December of the following year.
+Several Education Abroad Programs (EAP) programs (including those in the southern hemisphere) begin the academic year in January or February and continue until December of the following year.
 Students enrolled in these programs typically depart in the winter or spring quarter of the junior year and return after the fall quarter of the senior year.

 Study abroad requires careful planning, especially for those who wish to pursue a year-long program, or who wish to study abroad during the senior year.
 While study abroad has clear benefits, students should be prepared to balance those benefits against the fact that study abroad can lengthen the time it takes to complete the B.A.

 If you are a Linguistics or Language Studies major and hope to study abroad, bear the following in mind.
 (Linguistics and Language Studies minors see below.)

 - The ideal plan for most students is to spend some or all of the junior year abroad.
 Going abroad in the junior year means that a student can first complete up to six quarters (up to Level 6) of the appropriate language.
 It leaves the senior year for the student to take remaining required courses and fulfill the exit requirement.

 - Before being approved to study abroad, majors must be declared in either Linguistics or Language Studies.
 Also, majors must complete four of the named courses, Linguistics 50, 53, 101, and 111 or 112, before they leave on study abroad.
 Minors must complete all named courses before study abroad also.